zcwist/dx2x2/README.md

 # 2 by 2 matrix tool
-Create a useful tool to allow instructers distribute 2 by 2 matrix questionare and collect students response in a faster and easier way
+Create a useful tool to allow instructors distribute 2 by 2 matrix questionnaire and collect students response in a faster and easier way

 Created by ChengWei Zhang and Kaiyue Wang